 Be prepared next time you have to deal with someone who keeps giving you unsolicited advice

-If you have to deal with someone who gives you unsolicited advice and gives you a hard time, our book Snappy Comebacks any Situation can help you out.
+If you have to deal with someone who gives you unsolicited advice and gives you a hard time, our bundle Snappy Comebacks any Situation can help you out.
 Be prepared for difficult people with clever responses on your phone or device any time or anywhere.